 Stir Fry Veggies

-- In wok or large pan, saute onion and garlic in 3 Tbsp. veggie broth for approximately 3-4 minutes.
+- In a wok or large pan, saute onion and garlic in 3 Tbsp. veggie broth for approximately 3-4 minutes.

 - Add baby Bok Choy and another 3 Tbsp. veggie broth.
 Cover and cook on medium heat for about 5-7 minutes.

 - Add Asian sauce (recipe below) and all other veggies.
-Cook approximately 5-7 minutes, UNcovered until sauce has thickened and veggies are done.
+Cook approximately 5-7 minutes, UNcovered until the sauce has thickened and veggies are done.
 They are best if not cooked too long, leaving a little crunch.

 - Serve over noodles (I like rice noodles) or rice.